hubbabubbagump/calendar/README.md

 ### Notes
 - The MongoDB database is mocked using [Mockgoose](https://www.npmjs.com/package/mockgoose) for development purposes.
 To disable mocking, set `mockDatabase` to `false` and update the `dbAddr` and `dbName` fields in `./server/index.js`.
 These values should ideally have been set in a `.env` file, but to make it easier to pull and run the values were initialized within `./server/index.js`.
 - The client sends requests to the server via a proxy.
 If running the server on a different computer, change `proxy` in `./package.json` to the address and port of the computer hosting the server.
 Update the `port` value in `./server/index.js` if needed.
+- The server is located in the `./server/` folder.
+The react application and server folders should have been located in two different locations with their own package files and node_modules.
 - Due to the fact that the calendar application won't be added onto, most of the components were thrown into the main `App.js` file.
 - Past days with events show the number of events in a red box.
 These events can be viewed on the sidebar by clicking on a past day.